-Social media is a disease; it is a drug in the form of legality and electronics.
+Social media is a disease; it is a drug disguised under the deceptive form of legality and electronics.
 It presents itself as a tool to keep in touch with family and friends.
 What it doesn’t reveal is that once you buy into the marketing, it gets increasingly harder for you to get out of it.

 Quit social media.